TaloDev/docs/docs/unity/install.md

 :::

 This will add the latest stable release to your project.
 If you want to update your SDK, simply repeat the process.

+### Downloading from itch

+You can download the latest version of the Unity package from our [itch.io page](https://sleepystudios.itch.io/talo).

+Once downloaded, open the Package Manager (under the Window tab) in Unity.
+Click the `+` dropdown, `Add package from tarball…` and select the `.tgz` file you downloaded earlier.

 ## Generate an access key